 Biologique’s Lotion P50 is an all-in-one toner, balancer and exfoliating lotion that helps speed up the epidermis’ natural exfoliating process.

-COSRX BHA Blackhead Power Liquid is quickly becoming a cult Korean Beauty product for its ability to prevent the formation of blemishes before they even occur.
-It is an oil-soluble chemical exfoliant that clears dead skin cells from deep within pores to minimise their appearance and prevent breakouts.
+COSRX BHA Blackhead Power Liquid is a cult Korean Beauty product in its own right, thanks to its ability to prevent the formation of blemishes before they even occur.
+This oil-soluble chemical exfoliant clears dead skin cells from deep within pores to minimise their appearance and prevent breakouts.

 SERUM SWAP: Estee Lauder Advanced Night Repair > Missha Time Revolution Science Activator Ampoule